JdeRobot/DeepLearningStudio/Carla-FollowLaneTraffic/README.md

-# Carla Follow-lane: implementation, and optimization scripts
+# Carla Follow-lane and Traffic-avoidance: implementation scripts

-We provide here resources for implementing a follow-lane model for CARLA simulator based on bird-eye-view input view.
+We provide here resources for implementing a follow-lane and traffic avoidance model for CARLA simulator using a frontal RGB camera as input.
-We also provide scripts for optimization of the baseline model for both PyTorch and Tensorflow, with support for TensorRT.

 # Dataset